Gi-jutsu/clean-architecture-example/README.md

 ## 🌟 Key Features

+### 📬 At-Least-Once Outbox Pattern

+- <b>Reliable Event Delivery</b>: Implements the outbox pattern to ensure events are reliably stored and dispatched.
+- `in_development` <b>Transaction Safety</b>: Events are saved in the outbox as part of the same database transaction as aggregate updates, ensuring consistency.
+- `in_development` <b>Background Processing</b>: A worker processes the outbox and guarantees eventual consistency.

 ### 🐳 Docker-Ready

 - <b>Optimized for Deployments</b>: Multi-stage build keeps the production image lean, reducing network footprint and speeding up deployments.